Rahazan/PrologAssignments/ker2/report/report.md

 steaua <- stripe.
 steaua <- letter.
 ```
-This was however the wrong approach, as a feature consists of all of these features, and the absence of other features.
+This was however the wrong approach, as a feature consists of all of these observations, and the absence of other observations.
 It is more of a *constraint-based*/*constraint-satisfaction* problem.

 Here is what we settled for, we define the constraints per logo.